Michael Massey Player Props: Royals vs. Phillies

 Michael Massey At The Plate

-- Massey is batting .219 with nine doubles, a triple, eight home runs and 19 walks.
+- Massey is hitting .218 with nine doubles, a triple, nine home runs and 19 walks.

-- In 25.6% of his games this year, Massey has picked up at least one RBI.
-In nine of those games (11.0%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in one contest.
+- Massey has an RBI in 22 of 84 games this season, with multiple RBI in nine of them.
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.